-The addressees of petitions are usually politicians - and they have a lot to do.
-By filming the delivery and publishing pictures and videos, you increase the pressure so that the petition is not simply forgotten in everyday office life.
+The recipients of petitions are usually politicians - and they have a lot to do.
+By filming the handover and publishing pictures and videos, you can increase the pressure so that the petition is not simply forgotten in everyday office life.

 10. continue to stay on the ball

-Online petitions can take a long time - patience is needed.
-That's why you need to keep your supporters up to date and publish the petition again and again.
-You should also encourage sharing on social media again and again.
+Online petitions can take a long time - patience is required.
+That's why you need to keep your supporters up to date and keep republishing the petition.
+You should also keep encouraging people to share it on social media.

-Today, there is hardly a more effective tool for collectively demanding and implementing political change than well-planned and implemented online petitions.
-Even if the daily news gives a different picture: the world is just becoming a better place - and that's mainly because people are opening their mouths and fighting for the good.
+Today, there is hardly a more effective instrument for jointly demanding and implementing political change than well-planned and implemented online petitions.
+Even if the daily news paints a different picture: the world is becoming a better place - and that is mainly because people are speaking up and fighting for the good.

-Do you have questions, tips, or your own experiences with online petitions that you'd like to share?
-Then feel free to leave me a comment below this post.
+Do you have any questions, tips or your own experiences with online petitions that you would like to share?
+Then please leave me a comment below this post.

-PS.: Please also have a look at my article on the subject of Greenwashing an.
-Because this is also an issue against which online petitions are often launched.
+PS.: Please also have a look at my article on the subject of Greenwashing on.
+After all, this is also an issue against which online petitions are often launched.

 ₂ Change.org (2018): change.org association: Annual and Impact Report 2018, available at https://changeverein.org/wp-content/uploads/2019/03/Jahres_Wirkungsbericht_2018_ONLINE.pdf.
 [29.11.2019].